varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Based on linux
   - Each app has its own UID
-  - Each app has its own Lonux process
+  - Each app has its own Linux process
 - Java as application platform
   - Each app as its own VM

-- Android are centered around components
+- Android are centred around components
   1. Activities
   2. Services
   3. Content providers